apache/doris/docs/en/docs/install/k8s-deploy.md

 kubectl apply -f https://raw.githubusercontent.com/selectdb/doris-operator/master/config/crd/bases/doris.selectdb.com_dorisclusters.yaml
 ```
 **2. Install Doris-Operator**
-   Option 1: Default Deployment Method
+If you want to use the defaults operator resource:
    ```shell
    kubectl apply -f https://raw.githubusercontent.com/selectdb/doris-operator/master/config/operator/operator.yaml
    ```
-   Option 2: User-defined Deployment Method
+The user defined deployment in github repo are simply:
-   The user defined deployment in github repo are simply.
 Instead of using the command below, apply your local version of the Operator manifest to the cluster when you custom operator resource.
    ```shell
    kubectl apply -f operator.yaml
    ```